-The solution is a software application running on mobile devices which facilitate efficient data provision and collection in the field for drinking water well operation and maintenance.
-The application enables interoperability of data across various departments of the utility and additional stakeholders and eases data processing routines and visualization of well condition characteristics.
-The solution will support utilities in shifting from time-based maintenance of single wells to condition based maintenance considering all available wells and the target capacities of the utility.
+This solution comprises a software application for mobile devices that facilitates efficient data provision and collection in the field for drinking water well operation and maintenance.
+The application enables interoperability of data across various departments within utilities and across additional stakeholders, and eases data processing routines and visualisation of well condition characteristics.
+The solution will support utilities in shifting from time-based maintenance of single wells to condition-based maintenance with a view to all available wells and the target capacities of the utility.

 Limitations of current practices